-2.A.3 Describe any other negative impacts on people, animals, society and the environment that were identified in the mapping of the enterprise, supply chain or other business relationships during the reporting period and how these have been handled.
+2.A.3 Describe other risks of negative impacts on people, animals, society and the environment that were identified but not prioritized, and how these have been handled.

 All issues registered during our continuous audits have been handled with Corrective Action Plans (CAPs) and dialogue.
 ITP Group has received documentation of improvements from all suppliers, where issues have been found.